 - Most instances of solicitor negligence occur in this area of practice.
 There is so much that can go wrong.

 - Property departments are known for offering trainees plenty of independent responsibility: often you'll be dealing with 20 or 30 small property files (sales, leases, licences to assign) at the same time.

 - Your days will be busy, but generally the hours are more sociable and predictable than in other transactional practices.

 - Arguably the most cyclical legal area around, property practice has always followed and will always follow the market.
 In an economic downturn, especially a global one, there’s less demand for properties and new developments, values plummet and conventional bank lending becomes increasingly hard to find.
 Conversely, in good times the property sector and the fortunes of property lawyers boom.

 - The increasing price of residential property over the last couple of years is more closely linked to demand than supply, according to research by Fathom Consulting.
 Cheap loans and the popularity of the government's Help-to-Buy policy have opened up the market to more first time buyers, increasing demand and pushing up property prices.
-The average UK house price is now 6.1 times greater than the average earnings and home ownership in England has fallen to its lowest level in 30 years.
-London's not the only area affected by the slump; home ownership fell in Leeds, Sheffield and the West Midlands though the greatest drop occurred in Manchester.
+Recent figures suggest the average UK house price is close to eight times greater than average earnings, and home ownership in England has fallen to its lowest level in 30 years.